Storm Arwen: Power restored to all homes after 12 days

 Power was originally set to be restored "by the end of" last week, with Prime Minister Boris Johnson saying on Monday he had received assurances from Northern Powergrid that supplies would be restored by the end of Tuesday.

+The company said with all homes now reconnected, it would "move quickly" to make compensation payments for those without power for more than two days.

+"We understand the strain this has placed on our customers at a difficult time," it said.

-John Charlton from the energy company was working near Wooler, Northumberland, on Tuesday and said he had seen nothing like the chaos of the last week.
+John Charlton, a Northern Powergrid engineer, was working near Wooler, Northumberland, on Tuesday and said he had seen nothing like the chaos of the last week.

-"It's been very tiring; all the lads are very tired now," he told BBC Radio Newcastle.
+"It's been very tiring - all the lads are very tired now," he told BBC Radio Newcastle.

 "We've been doing long 16-hour days, with just eight hours off.
 Everyone has really dug in deep and done their bit to get everyone back on supply as best we can."